enbeec/hammerspoon/README.md

 # Val's Hammerspoon Repo

-My Little Repo, My Little Repo // we all grow up some day :)

 ## About the Spoon directory

 - Some of them are committed straight to the repo, as they haven't changed in a **long** time (Emoji was last updated 3 years ago)